apes22/javascript30/log.md

 **Today's Progress**: Unreal Webcam Fun

 **Thoughts:** This is the only exercise I didn't try to implement.
 I watched the tutorial, but didn't think this is something I will be doing anytime soon.
 A very interesting topic though!

+###FINAL THOUGHT

+Wow!
+I didn't think these exercises were going to be as challenging as they were.
+I learned so much from every single exercise.
+There were some ccs properties like transition and transform that I hardly use, but definitely got some practice with in this challenge.
+I also learned about the window's location properties like offsetTop, offsetLeft, offsetHeight, offsetWidth, etc. We used so many of the array helper methods in this challenge that I will definitely be using for my upcoming projects.
+There were a few other browser APIs that I didn't know about like SpeechRecognition and SpeechSynthesisUtterance APIs.
+These were really fun to work with and excited to possibly use in the future.
+One thing that the challenge could improve on (or something that I can do on my free time) is to create a single event handler on a div instead of creating separate event handlers for list of elements.
+This will helps save memory and helps us work with event delegation and the two methods for how events in the events DOM API are propagated.